-How we Diagnose and Treat Heartburn (Acid Reflux, Gastroesophageal Reflux Disease, GERD)
+How Advanced Cardiology & Primary Care LLC Can Diagnose and Treat Heartburn (Acid Reflux, Gastroesophageal Reflux Disease, GERD)

 “Heartburn can be miserable.
 You may think your heartburn is caused by eating something that doesn’t agree with you (and that may be part of the problem), but heartburn can also be a symptom of a more serious condition known as gastroesophageal reflux disease, or GERD.
 If you suffer from frequent heartburn, it’s important that you come and see us so that we can not only help you manage your symptoms, but so that we can rule out any serious problems that can have long-term consequences”.